 We have been warning for years that paper markets in general, and paper precious metals markets specifically, should be viewed with suspicion, as they all contain counter party risk, which cannot be honored.
 The only sure way to fully protect oneself is to own physical coins and bullion.
 Do it today while the “paper price” is still low.

 To learn more about the rewards of precious metals investing, including how to fund your existing IRA with gold or silver, call Liberty Gold and Silver seven days a week at 888.751.3330.
-To learn about the most generous referral program in the precious metals industry, please visit the Liberty Gold and Silver Referral Program.
+To learn about the most generous affiliate marketing program in the precious metals industry, please visit the Liberty Gold and Silver Affiliate Marketing Program.
 We're happy to spend as much time as you need to discuss the details with you.

 © Copyright 2013 Liberty Gold and Silver, All rights Reserved.

 Written For: Liberty Gold and Silver News Blog